-Make sure victim okay from the beginning.
-Make victim as comfortable, secure and feeling as safe as possible ... soften the approach.
-Treat person with courtesy and sensitivity; this is a traumatized person with baggage.
+Make sure the victim is okay from the beginning.
+Make the victim as comfortable, secure and feeling as safe as possible ... soften the approach.
+Treat the person with courtesy and sensitivity; this is a traumatized person with baggage.

 Use survivor leaders and victim advocates.